 You can deploy your tour to a staging server, or make it accessible only via a secret link if you build it with Chameleon.
 This is great for sharing with select customers or your team, but you can also select the Team Members segment to show the tour only to those users.

 To make this worth your company's time, it's best to make tests objective and easy to provide feedback on.
 To capture structured feedback, you could try a questionnaire through a form tool like Typeform.

 Comparing two walkthroughs, or a walkthrough vs. no walkthrough is most accurately done with A/B testing.
 But it's not always possible to get statistically significant data, especially if you're after fast results or have a small user base.

 Serial testing solves this problem at the cost of accuracy.
 Simply measure your metrics with and without a walkthrough, or walkthrough A for one month followed by walkthrough B.

 After you get your rough benchmarks, you can begin to iterate on smaller walkthrough elements like microcopy, colors, sequence, etc, with A/B tests.

-An A/B test on a product walkthrough involves deploying two separate versions of the walkthrough to two distinct sets of users, so that neither set of user sees both.
+An A/B test on a product walkthrough involves deploying two separate versions of the walkthrough to two distinct sets of users so that neither set of users sees both.

-You can A/B test your product walkthroughs with Chameleon and send tour performance data to wherever you usually store customer analytics, or monitor individual tour performance through the Chameleon dashboard.
+Oh, and did you know that you can A/B test your product walkthroughs with Chameleon?
+You can then send performance data to wherever you usually store customer analytics and monitor everything through the Chameleon dashboard.